 Sizing can be a little different than expected.
 Andrew recommends that you go by your US size, not the EU size, because they are sized with US increments.
 Women's sizes run different than men's.
 Women will need to go up 1/2 to a FULL size.
 Men will need to either not go up or go up 1/2 size.
 After you get your shoes you will see that they are designed for your toes to fit close to the end of the shoe (less than a thumbs width).
 If you are buying on the Lems Shoes website and can't decide between two sizes, they recommend you buy both and return the one that doesn't fit.
 You do have to pay for the return shipping, but you will be refunded fairly quickly and Allie and Andrew handle all the customer service so they are happy to help however they can.

 If sustainability is a consideration for you when purchasing new shoes you’ll be please to learn that as a company Lems Shoes strives to be eco-friendly through their "eco-rule of 50%."
 They use vegan materials and a smaller low consumption box that is roughly half the size of company’s other shoe boxes.
 While this probably helps with shipping costs, it is nice to know that their commitment goes beyond the bottom line.

 Lems Shoes looks to be a promising startup company, run by attentive owners, with a great product for someone who is looking for a comfortable casual minimalist shoe.
 Despite a few minor annoyances like a scratchy tongue and some simple manufacturing concerns that should be worked out soon, I would highly recommend checking the Primals out.
-While there is really only one model currently available in a few different colors, Andrew did clue us in that they are looking to expand in other directions so a colder weather or waterproof shoe might not be too farfetched of an idea for the future.
-Personally, I’d love to see a dress shoe option or something that could be worn with a suit from Leming as I think they'd be perfect to wear around the office.
+While there is really only one model currently available in a few different colors, Andrew did clue us in that they are looking to expand in other directions so a colder weather or waterproof shoe might not be too far-fetched of an idea for the future.
+Personally, I’d love to see a dress shoe option from Lems, as I think they'd be perfect to wear around the office.